0xPolygon/edge-contracts/docs/child/ChildValidatorSet.md

 function proposeOwner(address payable newOwner) external nonpayable
 ```

+proposes a new owner (step 1 of transferring ownership)

-_can only be called by the new current owner_
+_can only be called by the current owner_

 #### Parameters